daerich/GTAAnimator/README.md

 # GTAAnimator
-## a quick and dirty animator selector
+## a quick and dirty animation selector

 Nothing exciting just a shothand for my favorite animations.